39 Museums in Salvador: Discover the history and culture of Bahia

 Museu Carlos Costa Pinto em Salvador BA

-Carlos Costa Pinto Museum in Salvador BA
+Carlos Costa Pinto Museum, Salvador BA

 • Silverware;